clasqm/yabasiclibs/clasquinator/README.md

 You should **not** use this library and one of the others in this set that provides dialogs concurrently, because they replicate subroutine names.
 Pick the right one for your program and stick with it!

+By default, widgets are drawn in <span style="color:cyan">cyan</span>, with button and menu triggers in <span style="color:red">red</span>.
+But you can override this by setting the GLOBAL variables *menu_colour$* and *trigger_colour$*.

+The colours available are the normal ones yabasic can handle, namely "black", "white", "red", "blue", "green", "yellow", "cyan" and "magenta" (which can be abbreviated as "bla", "whi", "red", "blu", "gre", "yel", "cya" and "mag" respectively).
+The library does not check if the two colours are identical, or if they complement each other visually.
+If you want to make your menus unreadable, more power to you!

+The background colour of widgets is always black, but your program's colours will be restored to whatever they were before.

-Currently still in planning stages and not really usable.
+This library is currently still in the development stages and not really usable.
 But watch this space!

 ## Routines available: